The Young, the Evil and the Savage: Release

 The Young, the Evil and the Savage was submitted to the Italian censors on December 22, 1967, but the film was not released for another two months until it premiered under the title Nude...si muore on February 20, 1968.
 Bava, Gates and Degas received no screenwriting credit for their work on the film; the film instead credits Margheriti and Franco Bottari for writing the screenplay from a story credited to Giovanni Simonelli.
 Lucas stated that the film follows Bava, Gates and Degas' script "almost 100% faithfully."

-The film was released in the United States by American International Pictures as The Young, the Evil and the Savage, where it opened in New York as on August 14, 1968 on a double bill with Witchfinder General.
+The film was released in the United States by American International Pictures in a 78 minute edit as The Young, the Evil and the Savage, where it opened in New York as on August 14, 1968 on a double bill with Witchfinder General.

+Short-lived video label Ariel International Releasing (AIR) issued the film on VHS in 1987 under the title Schoolgirl Killer in its shortened English version.
+Dark Sky Films issued it on DVD in 2007 under the title Naked You Die in its full Italian-language version with English subtitles.
+Vinegar Syndrome reissued it on BluRay in 2024, again under its Naked You Die title, offering both the complete Italian-language version and the shortened English-language version.

 Margheriti retrospectively described the film as a "nice little giallo", noting that it was ahead of its time, as the giallo did not gain high popularity in Italy until the release of Dario Argento's The Bird with the Crystal Plumage.